 In your first and second semesters of Typography, you learned the fundamentals.
-These reles need to be adhered to for this semester.
+These rules need to be adhered to for this semester.
 If you need to be reminded, Butterick’s Practical Typography web site is a good reference.
 This is a treasure-trove of typographic facts by Google.

 Each class will start with three activities.
 Each of you will present a type family pairing and a typographer of the week.
 These are short presentations accompanied by the submission of a single-page explainer.